treeframework/object.link-block/README.md

 ## Installation

-You can install `link-block` module via Bower, npm, Git Submodule, or copy and paste.
+You can install `link-block` module via Bower, npm, or copy and paste.

 ### Install using Bower: